 They don't always accept 100$ bills.
 Take smaller.

 Traveller's cheques can be exchanged in major cities but at a very low exchange rate.

-You cannot obtain cash from ATMs if you have an International Card.. almost 8 years ago
+You cannot obtain cash from ATMs if you have an International Card.. over 8 years ago

 Just back from Myanmar.
 There are now ATM's fairly well distributed through Yangon and even in smaller towns.
 I had no trouble getting cash on my Canadian Bank account.
 More businesses are taking Visa and even a few are taking American Express.
 Cash should be carried in more remote areas.
 US currency is the preferred currency.
 Earlier advice was that the notes had to be clean and not creased or torn.
 This rule appears to be relaxed somewhat.
 I used an old and creased note at the airport cafe. almost 5 years ago